Italian invasion of Albania: Background

-Culturally and historically, Albania was important to the nationalistic aims of the Italian Fascists, as the territory of Albania had long been part of the Roman Empire, even prior to the annexation of northern Italy by the Romans.
+Culturally and historically, Albania was important to the nationalistic aims of Italian Fascists, as the territory of Albania had long been part of the Roman Empire, even prior to the annexation of northern Italy by the Romans.
 Later, during the High Middle Ages, some coastal areas (like Durazzo) had been influenced and owned by Italian powers for many years.
 Chief among them were the Kingdom of Naples and the Republic of Venice (cf. Albania Veneta).
 The Italian Fascist regime legitimized its claim to Albania by conducting studies and using them to proclaim the racial affinity of Albanians and Italians, especially as opposed to the Slavic Yugoslavs.
-Italian Fascists claimed that Albanians were linked to Italians through an ethnic heritage which was due to links which existed between the prehistoric Italiotes, Roman and Illyrian populations, and they also claimed that the major influence which was exhibited over Albania by the Roman and Venetian empires justified Italy's right to possess it.
+Italian Fascists claimed that Albanians were linked to Italians through an ethnic heritage due to links between the protohistoric Italic and Illyrian populations, and they also claimed that the major influence over Albania of the Roman and Venetian empires justified Italy's right to possess it.

-When Mussolini seized power in Italy, he turned to Albania with renewed interest.
+After Mussolini had seized power in Italy (October 1922), he turned to Albania with renewed interest.
 Italy began to penetrate Albania's economy in 1925, when Albania agreed to allow Italy to exploit its mineral resources.
 That action was followed by the signing of the First Treaty of Tirana in 1926 and the signing of the Second Treaty of Tirana in 1927, which enabled Italy and Albania to form a defensive alliance.
 Among other things, the Albanian government and economy were subsidised by Italian loans and the Royal Albanian Army was not only trained by Italian military instructors, most of the officers in the army were also Italians; other Italians were highly placed in the Albanian government.
 A third of Albanian imports came from Italy.

 Despite strong Italian influence, King Zog I refused to completely give in to Italian pressure.
 In 1931, he openly stood up to the Italians, refusing to renew the 1926 Treaty of Tirana.
 After Albania signed trade agreements with Yugoslavia and Greece in 1934, Mussolini made a failed attempt to intimidate the Albanians by sending a fleet of warships to Albania.